HolyBlackCat/cpp-tutorials/tooling/articles/why_philosophy.md

 If any questionable decisions are made by the developers, the community (or even you) can make patches or forks.

-Them being free makes them accessible to young children and students, so you don't have to use inferior tools for teaching.
+Them being free makes them accessible to young children and students, so you don't have to use inferior tools for teaching, nor resort to piracy.

 Additionally, nobody can take those tools away from you, if your government does something stupid and/or has a political breakdown with the country the developers live in.

 ## Cross-platform

-All tools recommended here are cross-platform (with the exception of MSYS2; though most tools installed *in* it are themselves cross-platform).
+All tools recommended here are cross-platform (with the exception of MSYS2; though most tools installed *in* it are themselves cross-platform, so it's not needed if you're not using Windows).

-If you decide to switch your OS (or your work requires you to), you'll be able to enjoy all the same tools.
+If you decide to switch your OS (or your work requires you to), you'll be able to enjoy all the same familiar tools.

 ## Modular

 All tools recommended here are *modular*.

 E.g. if you decide VSCode is not for you, nothing locks you into it.
 Clangd and LLDB-DAP work the same way on most popular IDEs.

+Similarly, VSCode can work with any compiler, debugger, and any build system.

 ## Non-goal: *Excessively* minimizing the entry barrier